Your SEO Strategy for the AI Era-> Get the whitepaper

 Step 2: Select Appropriate PLM Software

 Now, let's talk tools.
 Choose a PLM software that fits your business like a glove.
-You'll want something scalable, easy to integrate, user-friendly, and, of course, cost-effective.
+You'll want something scalable, easy to integrate, user-friendly, and, of course, friendly pricing.
 Do your homework—evaluate different vendors, request demos, and bring key stakeholders into the conversation.
 After all, you wouldn't buy a car without a test drive, right?

 Step 3: Train Staff and Integrate Systems